shadowwarior5/shadowwarrior/src/pages/index.md

     component: HeroBlock
     type: heroblock
     content: >-
-     I am a software engineer from Israel.
-I have a passion for web development and specialize in designing, developing, deploying, maintaining and debugging end-to-end web applications all over the stack, willing to learn new technologies and taking new exciting challenges.
+     Excited to see you here!
+In my blog I mostly talk about things that interest me, like Web development, React, HTML5 and share of pet projects I am working on.
+I will be very happy if you'll find something useful for you!

   - section_id: about
     component: ContentBlock
     type: contentblock
     title: About
     content: >-
-      In my blog I mostly talk about things that interest me, like Web development, React, HTML5 and share of pet projects I am working on.
+      I have a passion for web development and specialize in designing, developing, deploying, maintaining and debugging end-to-end web applications all over the stack, willing to learn new technologies and taking new exciting challenges.

     actions:
       - label: Contact Me
         url: /contact